tinfoilsh/request-body-encryption-example/README.md

 - Change the `baseURL` or model in `main.ts` if you want to point at a different proxy server or model.
 Defaults are `http://localhost:8080` and `gpt-oss-120b`.

+### Advanced usage with unverified client

+Caution: This should only be used if you have alternate ways of performing client verification.
+This bypasses verification checks.

+In `main.ts`, replace `SecureClient` with `UnverifiedClient`.
+Run as usual.